spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-four-two.png" width="60%" length="150"/></div>
 </p>
 <p>
-The fit isn't perfect (we'll explore alternatives in a future post), but it isn't terrible.
+The fit isn't perfect (we'll explore alternatives (gamma, weibull, etc.) in a future post to find the best possible fit), but it isn't terrible.
 The beta distribution has two hyper parameters (alpha and beta), which you can interpret as successes (saves) and failures (goals).
 The fitted beta distribution has as hyperparameters 1770 and 126, which means we attribute 1770 saves and 126 goals to a goalie prior to knowing anything about them.
 This represents a .934 Fenwick save percentage, which is the same as the median career save percentage for goalies having faces 750+ shots.
 </p>
 <p>
 <h5>Step Two</h5>